medgamer/upscayl_auto/README.md

 # upscayl_auto
 Run cmdline to call upscayl-bin to AI upscale images automatically.

+2025.0617.

+	Added new batch script to upscale 2 (option -z 2) using animv3-x2 model.
+	It is useful to upscale HD and larger images x 2 with pixels >=1600 to match 4K monitor resolution 3840 x 2160.

+	Tests show that option -z only works with corresponding model with special scales.
+	For example, regular *x4 model with -z 2 will get artifacts ;-)

 2025.0613.
 Created this new repository.

 	Added upscayl zip.
 Added batch scripts and models list.
 Added jpeg subfolder with cjpeg.exe and djpeg.exe.